subhamkhd/Mini_Project_LTTS_Step_in/Readme.md

 ## Challenges Faced and How Was It Overcome

-1. During th workflow set, online blogs helped a lot
+1. During the workflow set, online blogs helped a lot
 2. As most of the function as used returnig void so it is done utmost thinking
 3. while running multi files .
 Make file techiniques helped a lot